Bahari95/pyrefiga/README.md

 # pyrefiga

 **pyrefiga** is a simulation and adaptive mesh refinement library based on Isogeometric Analysis (IGA).
-It builds upon and extends the capabilities of the [simplines](https://github.com/ratnania/simplines) project by A. Ratnani.
+It builds upon and extends the capabilities of the [simplines](https://github.com/ratnania/simplines) project.

 **Modifications in this version were made by Mustapha Bahari (2025), including:**